bitdust-io/docs/software_releases.md

 ## Runbook

-Change to `devops/` folder inside development repository and run `release_prepare` script:
+Change to `bitdust.devops/` repository and run First script:

+    git clone https://github.com/bitdust-io/devops.git bitdust.devops
-    cd bitdust.devel/devops/
+    cd bitdust.devops/
-    ./release_prepare
+    ./cicd/release_prepare

 This will prepare all files to be commited into "Stable" repository.
 All modified/added/removed files will be displayed in your terminal output.
 That script is doing a bunch of things:

 * copy files from "devel" to "stable" repo
 * disable DEBUG mode in all Python files